To vote early, please follow these steps:

 The following steps apply to voting by mail only:

-- Once you receive your ballot, open it in the presence of a witness, mark it privately as you see fit, then seal it in the envelope "B" provided.
-Be sure to completely fill out envelope "B", sign it, and get your witness** to sign it.
+- Once you receive your ballot, you may open it in the presence of a witness, but it is not required.
+Mark it privately as you see fit, then seal it in the Envelope B provided.
+Be sure to completely fill out Envelope B. You MUST sign the Statement of Voter.

 - If you said on the application that you would need assistance in reading or marking your ballot, a blue assistance form was sent with your ballot.
 It should be completed (whether or not assistance was needed), signed and mailed back.

 - Once your ballot has been voted, and the envelope signed and witnessed, mail or hand deliver your ballot to the Voter Registration Office.
-Your ballot must be hand delivered by 7pm on Election Day or postmarked by the day of the election and received in the office by noon on the following Friday.
-There is a secure ballot drop box right outside the Voter Registration Office available 24/7 to accept mail ballots.
+Your ballot must be hand delivered by 7:00 PM on Election Day or postmarked by the day of the election and received in the office by noon on the following Friday.
+There is a secure ballot drop box immediately outside the Voter Registration Office available 24/7 to accept mail ballots.

 The Office of Voter Registration recommends that you apply early for a mail ballot.
 Please contact our office if you do not receive your mail ballot in a timely fashion.